deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ## Introduction

-This document describes how to authenticate in Openstack via Elixir AAI using OpenID Connect (OIDC).
+This document describes how to authenticate in OpenStack via Elixir AAI using OpenID Connect (OIDC).

 ### Prerequites

-This guide was testet against Openstack Newton on top of Ubuntu 16.04 LTS, but should also work with later Openstack versions and other operating systems (maybe with slightly modifications).
+This guide was testet against OpenStack Newton on top of Ubuntu 16.04 LTS, but should also work with later Openstack versions and other operating systems (maybe with slightly modifications).

 - Openstack
 	- Keystone API 3
 	- Authorization must be done in a separate step, users will not be added to a default project.

 - Elixir
-	- The Openstack Keystone endpoint is registered as service provider within Elixir AAI.
+	- The OpenStack Keystone endpoint is registered as service provider within Elixir AAI.

 ## OpenID Connect

 Since OpenID Connect is handled via an Apache module, we have to make sure that the neccessary Apache module is installed and enabled.

 ```~bash